faruqem/assignment-cscie31-graduate-credit-faruqem/README.md

 Please, read the comments while checking the code for more explanation.

+#### You can execute the code here to see the output: https://jsfiddle.net/faruqem/4w12hko1/

 ```
 /*
-  Outer function returns inner function which is assigned
+  Outer function returns inner function which is then assigned
   to a variable - a charactertistic of a first class function
   i.e. function that can be treated like a regular variable.
 */